dcchut/cargo-files/README.md

 ## Motivation

-While I was writing [cargo-derivefmt](https://github.com/dcchut/cargo-derivefmt) I really wished I had a simple way to obtain a list of all the source files in a cargo crate.
+While I was writing [cargo-derivefmt](https://github.com/dcchut/cargo-derivefmt) I found myself wishing for a simple way to get the source files in a cargo crate.
 I wasn't able to find an existing crate which did this, so I wrote this one.

-This library should be considered a work-in-progress.
-There are likely to be many bugs and unsupported situations.
+This library is still a work-in-progress.
+There are likely many issues and unsupported situations.

 ## CLI